 Before collecting any seagrass specimens, ensure you have the appropriate permits.
+For example, in Queensland, all marine plants, including seagrass, are protected under the Fisheries Act 1994.

 In the field, collect a handful of representative seagrass shoots, including the leaves, rhizomes and roots.
 Keep in mind that it is not always possible to get a successful classification if you do not have particular parts such as flowers, fruits, seeds and roots, so try to select shoots which have these features.
 Ideally, collect plants with growing tips (apical meristems) as they contain higher concentrations of DNA which could aid genetic identification in the future.